 Kids are hospitalized with widespread inflammatory symptoms which cause issues with the heart, lung and kidneys.

 “Although this condition is terrifying and we’re seeing it reported in bigger numbers, it’s exceptionally rare,” Dr. Hanson told Sanford Health News.
 “A wide majority of kids who are infected with this novel coronavirus do very well.
 They have mild symptoms and recover completely.
-I really want families to remember the likelihood of their child having this serious conditions is very, very rare.”
+I really want families to remember the likelihood of their child having this serious condition is very, very rare.”

 Similar to Kawasaki disease

-As the CDC and American Academy of Pediatrics develops new information and doctors from leading children’s hospitals learn more from each other, Dr. Hanson says this illness has similarities to the known Kawasaki disease.
+As the CDC and American Academy of Pediatrics develop new information and doctors from leading children’s hospitals learn more from each other, Dr. Hanson says this illness has similarities to the known Kawasaki disease.